-|Buy or Sell||No Limit Per Day|
+|Buy or Sell Per Day||No Limit Per Day|

 |Withdraw to Bank||No Limit*|

-|POLi AUD Deposit||$10,000 Per 24 Hour Period**|
+|POLi AUD Deposit||Up to $20,000 Per 24 Hour Period**|

-|Cash AUD Deposit||$2000 Per Day|
+|Cash AUD Deposit||$8000 Per 24 Hour Period|

 *Although there are no limits, CoinSpot recommends that you contact them before you make any substantial withdrawals so that they can process your withdrawals in a timely manner.

 **In your first week of signing up with CoinSpot you have a rolling limit of $2000 per 24 hour period, which means if you deposit $2000, you will not be able to deposit more money until the same time the following day.
 It does not reset at midnight.
-After your total deposits have reached $2000 for the first time, your limit will be raised to $10,000 per 24 hour period.
+After your total deposits have reached $2000 for the first time, your limit will be raised to $20,000 per 24 hour period.

 Transaction times are always a big talking point when it comes to any exchange platform.
 You don’t want to be waiting days or even weeks for your funds to clear- it’s online it should be instant!

 The first bit of peace of mind you can get from CoinSpot is that they have been around since early 2013.
-This alone gives them credibility as well as their in-tact reputation, activity on social media and the presence of founder Russel Wilson.
+This alone gives them credibility as well as their in-tact reputation, activity on social media and the presence of founder Russell Wilson.

 CoinSpot’s main support option is provided by ZenDesk.
 ZenDesk are major leaders in the industry, and their facility is easy to use.
 This great customer service platform is used by over 200,000 companies around the world and ZenDesk are also involved in the world of Cryptocurrency.
 Although there have been minimal reports of delays with regards to some customer support – for the most part you can expect a detailed response to your query within a day or less.

 If you feel that your issue or query may be a common one, a good idea would be to check out the many FAQs that have been answered on CoinSpot’s official website.
-This saves you the time of having to type out an email and then still wait for the response.
+This saves you the time of having to type out an email to the support team and then still wait for the response.

-CoinSpot really does value their customers’ needs and opinions and this is made obvious by the fact that they allow for users to request new coins to be put onto the site.
-Obviously, there needs to be quite a bit of interest shown before a coin is considered.
-And obviously, it will need to be researched to ensure it’s not scammy.
-But it is still impressive that you can submit a request.
-If you have your own coin or token, you can contact them about adding it to the register too!
+CoinSpot really does value their customers’ needs and opinions and this is made obvious by the fact that they allow for users to request new cryptocurrency projects to be put onto the site.

 While we have given you a wealth of information in this article, it’s always nice to sum things up in a pros and cons list.
 So here they are: the best and worst aspects about CoinSpot exchange:

-From this review, we can safely say that CoinSpot is definitely not a scam but rather a fantastic exchange platform with a lot going in its favour.
+From this review, we can safely say that CoinSpot is definitely not a scam but rather a fantastic cryptocurrency exchange with a lot going in its favour.
 CoinSpot may have a few limitations and downfalls but it is the perfect platform for beginners and traders who want to keep things simple because of their straightforward navigation and simple site.